Courses and Requirements

 PHIL 463 Seminar in Metaphysics: Nietzsche

 Introduction to the German language.
 Exercises in aural comprehension, speaking, reading and writing reinforced by short cultural and literary texts.
 No previous knowedge of German required.
 Four hours of class, with additional drill sessions and laboratory work.
-Malloy.
+Maximum enrollment, 16.
+Department.

 Continued development of German grammar and vocabulary with cultural and literary texts, including works by Kafka, Dürrenmatt and Brecht, and song texts by contemporary Liedermacher.
 Practice in oral and written work.
 Prerequisite, 130 or consent of instructor.
 Taught in German.
-Malloy.
+The Department.

 The Faust Legend.